Counselling & Supervision in Plymouth

 As well as working with individuals and couples, I have extensive experience of establishing counselling services in schools offering therapy & wellbeing groups to children & teens.
 This experience enables me to offer effective support to counsellors who are also working in educational settings.

-As a Registered Member of the BACP (British Association of Counselling & Psychotherapy) www.bacp.co.uk I abide by their ethical code.
-I’m fully qualified, insured and hold DBS enhanced certificates.
+As a Registered Member of the British Association for Counselling and Psychotherapy (BACP), I follow their professional and ethical framework.
+I am fully qualified, insured, and hold an enhanced DBS certificate.

-As a Registered Member of the BACP (British Association of Counselling & Psychotherapy) www.bacp.co.uk I abide by their ethical code.
-I’m fully qualified, insured and hold DBS enhanced certificates.
+As a Registered Member of the British Association for Counselling and Psychotherapy (BACP), I follow their professional and ethical framework.
+I am fully qualified, insured, and hold an enhanced DBS certificate.

 Psychotherapy for Depression and Anxiety.